 Newsletters Home Up

-Following the tradition of the original Strategic Review, in the late 1980's TSR began releasing free newsletters to retailers and subscribers in an attempt to boost sales.
-While initially designed to provide additional background information on campaign worlds and modules, most of these newsletters eventually devolved into empty product previews and teasers.
+Following the tradition of the original Strategic Review, in the mid 1970's TSR began releasing free newsletters, some of which were in-house company news, others distributed to retailers and subscribers in an attempt to boost sales.
+Those that were distributed into the retail channels were initially designed to provide additional background information on campaign worlds and modules, but most eventually devolved into empty product previews and teasers.

 TSR Worlds was released as three issues (June-Dec 1987, Jan-June 1988, and Fall 1988).
 The first issue is arguably one of the most interesting of all the TSR newsletters; aside from the various articles, mention is made of the never-released BX/1 Islandia Campaign, as well as "The 1st Annual Official TSR Dumb Ideas Contest" (the winning idea of which, "Greyhawk Jam", was developed into WG7 Castle Greyhawk).
 The first issue was 8 pages long (two large sheets nested within each other, newspaper style); the second and third issues were but 4 pages (a single large sheet, folded in half).
 (Thanks to Rob Hammond for this info).